mdibaiee/Equation/README.md

 #### registerConstant(key: String, value: Function/Number)
 Registers a new constant. value can be a function (takes no arguments), or a constant number.

-That's right, we have named these *constants* but they actually can change, that's why we can use functions to define them.
+That's right, we have named these *constants*, but they actually can change, that's why we can use functions to define them.
 An example is the `RAND` constant which calls `Math.random`.

 Contributing
 ============